-Wondering how to clean houseplant leaves?
-If your beloved houseplants are getting dusty and you want to restore your plants to their original shiny glory, check out how I clean the leaves on my houseplants, including natural cleaning options and why I don’t use over-the-counter leaf shine sprays.
+Wondering how to clean houseplant leaves using DIY leaf shine?
+If your beloved houseplants are getting dusty and you want to restore your plants to their original shiny glory, check out how I clean the leaves on my houseplants using a homemade leaf shine using neem oil and why I don’t use over-the-counter leaf shine sprays.

 Many months ago, my wonderful husband decided to take advantage of a child-free morning and patch a hole in our ceiling.
 We’d had to open the ceiling up to figure out the source of a small leak.
 But once we did and fixed the leak, we shamefully left the ceiling open for a while.
 Just avoiding the inevitable drywall work and the mess it would create.

 Mike decided to finally tackle it, which was great!
 But if you’ve ever patched drywall, you know it can create a lot of dust.
 Even when you take precautions like using large plastic drop clothes.
 The dust just finds its way onto EVERYTHING.
 And that’s exactly what it did.

 This mess was, of course, in addition to the normal dust that settles onto houseplant leaves over time.
 I also use a spray bottle and water to mist a lot of my plants to help their humidity and moisture levels, and that can create water spots.
 It’s even yuckier when the water and dust mix and re-solidify on the plants.

 So there was really no avoiding it—it was time to clean my houseplant leaves.
 Especially since I really want to put together a “houseplant tour” video for you guys.
 They needed a bit of a facelift so you all don’t think I’m a negligent plant parent.

 Do plants breathe?